usensys/usensys/README.md

 ## Features

-As a Macro/Reference Energy System model, USENSYS can be used to simulate energy pathways by optimizing energy investments over multiple decades under various conditions.
+As a Macro/Reference Energy System model, USENSYS can be used to simulate energy pathways by optimizing energy-related investments over multiple decades under various conditions.
 It enables scenario analysis involving different technological options, costs, policy measures, energy demand, economic structures, and other key assumptions.

 The package emphasizes flexibility in both data and model structure, adopting a modular approach that facilitates customization of data